-Citizenship
+- 1. Citizenship

-Cultural Program
+- 2. International/Cross Cultural Program

-International/Cross

-2. Health 6.
+- 3. Health

-Leadership/Ambassadors
+- 4. Leadership/Ambassadors

+- 5. Career Exploration

+- 6. Entrepreneurship

-3. Career Exploration 7.
-Community Service
+- 7. Community Service

-4. Entrepreneurship

-DIVISION L SELF DETERMINED 4-H PROJECTS
+DIVISON L SELF DETERMINED 4-H PROJECTS

-- This is a category of exhibits that are the end product of advanced learnings in the 4-H project areas.
-The exhibit may be the actual products of the project or may be a visual presentation of the work done. - There is a limit of one exhibit per project in which the member is enrolled, and a maximum of 4 exhibits per exhibitor. - 3.
+- 1. This is a category of exhibits that are the end product of advanced learnings in the 4-H project areas.
+The exhibit may be the actual products of the project or may be a visual presentation of the work done. - 2.
+There is a limit of one exhibit per project in which the member is enrolled, and a maximum of 4 exhibits per exhibitor. - 3.
 Exhibits must show the quality of work done in the project. - 4.
 Exhibits will be accepted only if facilities for displaying them are available.

-Points to be determined on an individual basis.
+Points: To be determined on an individual basis.

-CLASS: 1.
-Any Self- Determined project exhibit
+1. Any Self- Determined project exhibit

-DIVISION M SPECIAL YOUTH AUDIENCES
+DIVISON M SPECIAL YOUTH AUDIENCES

 This division is open to and designed for any 4-H member who has any degree of mental or physical handicap or disability.
+Two options are available for exhibiting at the fair.

-- OPTION 1: The member may enter any of the classes listed in the Exhibitor Guide (must be enrolled in the project you are exhibiting in) and have their exhibits judged in accordance with the standards in the various projects. - OPTION 2: They may enter their exhibits (must be enrolled in the project you are exhibiting) in the "Special Youth Audiences" Division.
+OPTION 1: The member may enter any of the classes listed in the Exhibitor Guide (must be enrolled in the project you are exhibiting in) and have their exhibits judged in accordance with the standards in the various projects.

+OPTION 2: They may enter their exhibits (must be enrolled in the project you are exhibiting) in the "Special Youth Audiences" Division.
 Check the various sections to see the types of exhibit(s) that would be appropriate.
 This department is designed to have each member visit with the judge about their project.
 Ribbon awards for the project will be based on the exhibit and the individual's ability.
 Please plan to spend a few minutes with the judge when you bring your project to the fair on Sunday.

-CLASS: 1.
-Special Youth Audiences (option 2) This may be from one or more project areas in which the member is enrolled.
+1. Special Youth Audiences (option 2) This may be from one or more project areas in which the member is enrolled.
 Points will be awarded depending upon the extensiveness of the exhibit and the number of different project areas covered.
 The points will be equal to those awarded elsewhere in the 4-H department.